-GARI has convened over 150 private investors, climate experts and other stakeholders in New York, London, and Washington DC to discuss practical approaches to investing that consider climate adaptation and resiliency.
+GARI has convened over 200 private investors, climate experts and other stakeholders in cities across the world to discuss practical approaches to investing that consider climate adaptation and resilience.

-Lead authors are: Jay Koh, Founder of the Lightsmith Group; Emilie Mazzacurati, Founder of Four Twenty Seven, Inc.; and Chiara Trabacchi, PhD at IDB Invest.
-Collins is a contributing author to the guide.
+Collins was a lead author with Jay Koh, Chair of GARI for the GARI 2019 Investor Briefing.
+Collins was a contributing author of the 2017 investor guide with lead authors Jay Koh, Founder of the Lightsmith Group; Emilie Mazzacurati, Founder of Four Twenty Seven, Inc.; and Chiara Trabacchi, PhD at IDB In

 Four Twenty Seven and real estate technology company GeoPhy released the first global dataset on the exposure of real estate investment trusts (REITSs) to climate change in October 2018.
 The report Climate Risk, Real Estate, and the Bottom Line provides granular projections of the impacts of climate change on REITs.
 Learn more here.